Understanding EMP Threats & How to Prepare

 What to do before

-Here are some things you can do today to help mitigate the devastating effects of long-term power outages.
+A massive power grid failure will cause major disruption and life-altering challenges.
+However, there are things you can do today to help mitigate the devastating effects of a potential long-term power outage.

 Supplies on Hand